redpanjerry/AWS-Architecture/Lab4 - elastic your architecture/README.md

 6. Select **Set your maximum price(per instance/hour)**, type $ ```0.0045```, and select ```One-time``` for **Request type**.

-7. Scroll down to the buttom of the page, copy and paste the command line below into the **User Data** which host a static web page:
+7. Scroll down to the bottom of the page, copy and paste the command line below into the **User Data** which host a static web page:

 ```bash
 #!/bin/bash